Ben Scrivens: Montreal Canadiens

-On December 28, 2015, the Montreal Canadiens announced that they had acquired Scrivens from the Edmonton Oilers, in exchange for forward Zack Kassian.
+On December 28, 2015, Scrivens was traded to the Montreal Canadiens in exchange for forward Zack Kassian.

 KHL

-On July 14, 2016, Scrivens agreed to a one-year contract with HC Dinamo Minsk of the Kontinental Hockey League (KHL) for the 2016–2017 season.
-He played for Salavat Yulaev Ufa in the 2017–2018 season after which he announced his retirement.
+On July 14, 2016, Scrivens agreed to a one-year contract with HC Dinamo Minsk of the Kontinental Hockey League (KHL) for the 2016–17 season.
+He played for Salavat Yulaev Ufa in the 2017–18 season after which he announced his retirement.

 Post retirement

-On September 9, 2018, Scrivens announced he would be managing the University of Denver's men's hockey team as he pursued a master's degree at the school.
+On September 9, 2018, Scrivens announced he would be managing the University of Denver's men's ice hockey team as he pursued a master's degree at the school.

 International play

-Scrivens was invited and accepted to play for Team Canada at the 2014 World Championships.
-In his international tournament debut, he finished as Canada's starting goaltender in the quarter-final loss to Finland.
+Scrivens was invited and accepted to play for Canada national team at the 2014 World Championship.
+In his international tournament debut, he finished as Canada's starting goaltender in the quarterfinals loss to Finland.
 Canada finished the tournament in fifth place.

 Scrivens played for Canada's bronze medal-winning team at the 2018 Winter Olympics.
 He appeared in three games and recorded a 1.61 GAA before suffering an injury in the quarterfinal game against Finland.

 Personal life

-Scrivens is from Spruce Grove, Alberta.
+Scrivens is from Spruce Grove.
 He is the middle child of Wayne and Dawna Scrivens, with an older brother, Adam, and a younger sister, Bronwyn.
-While playing hockey at Cornell, Scrivens studied Hotel Administration.
-He is married to Jenny Scrivens, since June 2012, also a professional goaltender (now retired).
+While playing ice hockey at Cornell, Scrivens studied hotel administration.
+He is married to Jenny Scrivens since June 2012, also an ice hockey goaltender.